legacyLD/fetch/README.md

 # fetch
-together, we will make fetch happen
+together, we will make fetch happen, one millesecond at a time.